bazelbuild/bazel/ISSUE_TEMPLATE.md

 ###  Have you found anything relevant by searching the web?

-> Replace these lines with your answer.
+> Replace this line with your answer.

 <!--
 Places to look: